cybeats/sbomgen/tutorials/cbom/creating-cbom/creating-cryptographic-bill-of-materials.md

 ## Introduction

-This tutorial illustrates how to create a Cryptographic Bill Of Materials (CBOM) from software projects using the Cryptobom Forge ool.
+This tutorial illustrates how to create a Cryptographic Bill Of Materials (CBOM) from software projects using the Cryptobom Forge tool.

 ## Requirements